p-chth/goalytics-dashboard/README.md

 # ⚽ Goalytics Dashboard

 A Streamlit-based analytics dashboard for visualizing football team performance from your **Goalytics Data Warehouse**.
-It connects directly to your Postgres (local or Supabase) instance, supporting dynamic filters, trend charts, and detailed Home/Away performance stats.
+It connects directly to your Postgres (local Docker) or Supabase instance, supporting dynamic filters, trend charts, and detailed Home/Away performance stats.

 ---